For Residents

 There are several key things to be aware of as we head into an exciting summer:

-• The impacts on transportation across the Downtown, Foxborough and elsewhere are expected to be considerable, particularly on days when matches take place at the Stadium.
+• The impacts on transportation across the Boston, Foxborough and the region are expected to be considerable, particularly on days when matches take place at the Stadium.

-• Larger gatherings of people across the Downtown are also likely to be a feature not only in connection with the FIFA Fan Festival™ but also in relation to possible Fan Walks on match days.
-Key transportation points, notably South Station, are also expected to see many more people than usual on match days and there could be associated changes in walking routes, cycling routes and alterations to how roads operate to accommodate these crowds.
+• Key transportation points, notably South Station and surrounding City Hall Plaza, are also expected to see many more people than usual on match days and there could be associated changes in walking routes, cycling routes and alterations to how roads operate to accommodate these crowds.

 A collaborative approach across the community will be pivotal in supporting a safe and successful World Cup for everyone.